murphyki/BitsAndBobs/dev_setup/README.md

     - change the `docker_port` from `80` to `8080`
     - change the default username and password
   - Execute: `ansible-playbook -i inventory install.yml`
+- All going well, take a snapshot of the VM